Ayms/torrent-live/README.md

 - ignore the peers returned as "values" until you reach the 40th closest peers for the first walk, add the values received in the blocklist and register as spies those who sent them
 - for each infohash, set a nodeID close to the infohash (20-24 bits in common) and launch a process crawling the DHT with this nodeID
 - when you reach the 40th closest nodes, ignore those that have a nodeID not in the range of 20 to 24 bits in prefix (if applicable) in common with the fake infohash and those that you have registered as spies
-- ignore those that are listed SBL (spam source) or XBL (infected) using DNSBL (DNS Blocklist)
+- ignore those that are listed SBL (spam source) or XBL (infected) using DNSBL (DNS Blacklist)
 - ignore those that are appearing several time with the same IP address but different ports
 - query them with different infohashes abnormally close again from the real infohash, ignore those that are answering with values (ie those pretending to know some peers that are supposed to have something that does not exist)
 - start the torrent: ask to the remaining closest nodes the real infohash
-- if they are more than 20, ignore those that are appearing several time with the same IP address but different ports
+- if there are more than 20 results, ignore those that are appearing several time with the same IP address but different ports
-- block the known spies (from the blocklist and real-time discovery steps explained above) and ignore the first peers returned (the spies do position themselves to show up first), choose among the remaining peers 20 random peers that do not appear in an abnormal number of torrents (there are different ways to check this, one being to register the peers that are sending an abnormal number of get_peers/announce_peer requests to torrent-live crawlers)
+- block the known spies (from the blocklist and real-time discovery steps explained above) and ignore the first peers returned (the spies do position themselves to show up first), choose among the remaining peers 20 random peers that do not appear in an abnormal number of torrents (there are different ways to check this, one being to register the peers that are sending an abnormal number of get_peers/announce_peer requests to torrent-live crawlers set in step 5)
 - maintain a swarm of 20 peers, if one disconnects, replace it by another one in the list of peers matching the above criteria.
 - freerider option to true: do not advertise yourself, do not answer to queries.
 Due to this some peers might disconnect but the main seeders usually don't, so the swarm will oscillate around 20 peers and stabilize after some time
 - the periodical check of the DHT still runs while the torrent is downloaded/streamed to remove real-time the new spies found and increment the blocklist (findspiesonly option set to true)
 - test periodically the spies starting with them the bittorrent handshake with the fake infohash and remove those that do not answer any longer (findspiesonly option set to true)
 - of course, trackers and the peer exchange protocol/client exchange are not used

-Prefix: this is the begining of the nodeID or infohash, the more a nodeID and an infohash have bits in common in their prefix, the closest they are, knowing that up to a certain number of bits in common it becomes unlikely that the peers are real ones (example: infohash 'aabbccffff...' and nodeID 'aabbcc0000...' have aabbcc in common, so 24 bits).
+Prefix: this is the begining of the nodeID or infohash, the more a nodeID and an infohash or a nodeID have bits in common in their prefix, the closest they are, knowing that up to a certain number of bits in common it becomes unlikely that the peers are real ones (example: infohash 'aabbccffff...' and nodeID 'aabbcc0000...' have aabbcc in common, so 24 bits).

-In this process the "spies" are the peers that are pretending having the fake infohash and those that are sending them, their goal being that you connect to them to detect what you are doing.
+In this process the "spies" are the peers that are pretending to have the fake infohash and those that are sending them, their goal being that you connect to them to detect what you are doing.

 In addition, torrent-live will block the peers that seem not to behave normally, like peers not answering to pieces requests or with abnormal delays, or wrongly.

 Torrent-live might by mistake block some good peers (for example the VPN peers) but this is marginal given the number of peers.

-The method does not disturb anything in the bittorrent network and the DHT since the 'sybils' are ephemeral and won't be kept in the peers routing tables.
+The method does not disturb anything in the bittorrent network and the DHT since the 'sybils' are ephemeral and won't be kept in the peers routing tables (except the crawlers, but there is only one per infohash).

 Using the method alone is enough to render quasi null the probability to encounter a spy.